rinilali/SalaryPredictionPortfolio/README.md

    ![image](https://user-images.githubusercontent.com/69466709/109589565-82263a00-7ad8-11eb-9865-21d457bb8a11.png)

-   Salary decreases linearly if we move away from the metropolitan city.
+   Salary decreases linearly if we move away from a metropolitan city.

 8) Below is the plot for Salary Distribution :-